 We realize bringing a child home is just the start of an exciting new phase of life.
 To make that transition as smooth as possible, adoptive parents can take advantage of the other support options we offer.
+Check out this quick reference list of things to do post adoption.

 We provide quality mental health and substance abuse services for people of all ages.
 Our counselors and psychologists help clients build resilience, facilitate recovery and grow - helping them live fuller, more productive lives.